-1 Sec.
-76. RCW 71.34.600 and 2018 c 201 s 5013 are each amended to read as follows:

-- (1) A parent may bring, or authorize the bringing of, his or her minor child to: - (a) An evaluation and treatment facility or an inpatient facility licensed under chapter 70.41, 71.12, or 72.23 RCW and request that the professional person examine the minor to determine whether the minor has a mental disorder and is in need of inpatient treatment; or - (b) A secure detoxification facility or approved substance use disorder treatment program and request that a substance use disorder assessment be conducted by a professional person to determine whether the minor has a substance use disorder and is in need of inpatient treatment. - (2) The consent of the minor is not required for admission, evaluation, and treatment $((\frac{i}{\pm}))$ of the minor at the direction of the parent $((\frac{brings}{\pm}))$. - (3) An appropriately trained professional person may evaluate whether the minor has a ((mental disorder or has a substance use)) behavioral health disorder.
-The evaluation shall be completed within twenty-four hours of the time the minor was brought to the facility, unless the professional person determines that the condition of the minor necessitates additional time for evaluation.
-In no event shall a minor be held longer than ((seventy-two hours)) five days for evaluation.
-If, in the judgment of the professional person, it is determined it is a medical necessity for the minor to receive inpatient treatment, the minor may be held for treatment. facility shall limit treatment to that which the professional person determines is medically necessary to stabilize the minor's condition until the evaluation has been completed.
-Within twenty-four hours of completion of the evaluation, the professional person shall notify the authority if the child is held for treatment and of the date of admission. - (4) No provider is obligated to provide treatment to a minor under the provisions of this section except that no provider may refuse to treat a minor under the provisions of this section solely on the basis that the minor has not consented to the treatment.
-No provider may admit a minor to treatment under this section unless it is medically necessary. - 39 (5) No minor receiving inpatient treatment under this section may 40 be discharged from the facility based solely on his or her request.
+- Sec.
+75. RCW 71.34.600 and 2019 c 446 s 28 and 2019 c 381 s 7 10 are each reenacted and amended to read as follows: - (1) A parent may bring, or authorize the bringing of, his or her adolescent child to: - (a) An evaluation and treatment facility or an inpatient facility licensed under chapter 70.41, 71.12, or 72.23 RCW and request that the professional person examine the adolescent to determine whether the adolescent has a mental disorder and is in need of inpatient treatment; or - (b) A secure withdrawal management and stabilization facility or approved substance use disorder treatment program and request that a substance use disorder assessment be conducted by a professional person to determine whether the adolescent has a substance use disorder and is in need of inpatient treatment. - 23 (2) The consent of the adolescent is not required for admission, 24 evaluation, and treatment if a parent provides consent. - whether the adolescent has a ((mental disorder or has a substance use)) behavioral health disorder.
+The evaluation shall be completed within twenty-four hours of the time the adolescent was brought to the facility, unless the professional person determines that the condition of the adolescent necessitates additional time for evaluation.
+In no event shall an adolescent be held longer than ((seventy-two)) one hundred twenty hours for evaluation.
+If, in the judgment of the professional person, it is determined it is a medical necessity for the adolescent to receive inpatient treatment, the adolescent may be held for treatment.
+The facility shall limit treatment to that which the professional person determines is medically necessary to stabilize the adolescent's condition until the evaluation has been completed.
+Within twenty-four hours of completion of the evaluation, the professional person shall notify the authority